Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Since 1900, the average precipitation in the United States has increased.
 However, some areas have increased, and some have decreased in precipitation.

-This trend is expected to occur even in regions where the total precipitation is expected to decrease, like in the Southwest area of America.
+This trend is expected to occur even in regions where total precipitation is expected to decrease, such as the Southwest of America.

 Meanwhile, over the next century, it is projected that there will be more spring and winter precipitation in the Northern part.